nouaim/bookstore/README.md

 npm run dev
 ```

+- add configuration of your database in comfig.js in backend folder
+- add ip address in momgodb network configuration

 ## Step by Stem realization of the project (to implememt it from scratch)

 - create a backend and frontend folders